INOpulse for PH-ILD

-Bellerophon Therapeutics is developing the INOpulse delivery system for the treatment of patients with pulmonary hypertension associated with chronic Idiopathic Pulmonary Fibrosis (PH-IPF).
+Bellerophon Therapeutics is developing the INOpulse delivery system for the treatment of patients with pulmonary hypertension associated with Interstitial Lung Disease (PH-ILD).

 Nitric oxide is normally produced in the blood vessel endothelium linings, working on the smooth muscle of the blood vessels to dilate or open the arteries.
 When nitric oxide enters the smooth muscle cells, it directly activates a chemical called soluble guanylate cyclase (sGC) in these cells. sGC produces another substance called cyclic guanosine monophosphate (GMP).
-Cyclic GMP then causes the smooth muscle cells to relax, which in turn causes the blood vessels (arteries) to widen or dilate.
+Cyclic GMP then causes the smooth muscle cells to relax, which in turn causes the blood vessels (arteries) to widen or dilate also known as vasodilation.

-IPF is a chronic progressive disease of destruction of the airways and lung tissue.
+Interstitial lung disease (ILD) is a general category that includes many different lung conditions.
+All interstitial lung diseases affect the interstitium, a lace-like network of tissue that extends throughout both lungs.
+ILDs are a chronic progressive disease of destruction of the airways and lung tissue.
 This results in scarring, thickening of the lung tissue causing insufficient ability for the lungs to oxygenate blood to be delivered to the body, caused by imbalance in mediators and chronic inflammation.
-While IPF is primarily a respiratory disease, it can also affect the pulmonary blood circulation, resulting in chronic pulmonary vasoconstriction and pulmonary hypertension.
-Pulmonary hypertension (PH) is a common complication in patients with late-stage IPF.
-PH-IPF has also shown to be associated with poor clinical outcomes when compared to similar IPF patients without PH.
+While ILD is primarily a respiratory disease, it can also affect the pulmonary blood circulation, resulting in vascular remodeling and pulmonary hypertension.
+Chronic elevation of the pulmonary artery pressures puts stress on the right ventricle and can lead to ventricular failure.

 To learn more about this condition, visit the IPF Foundation

 The INOpulse delivery system was designed to deliver nitric oxide in a targeted fashion allowing it to act primarily on the well-functioning part of the lung.
-The theory behind this delivery is that because inhaled nitric oxide is very short-acting and is deactivated quickly when it contacts blood, delivering it to well-ventilated parts of the lung will allow it to open up the blood vessels where good gas exchange is possible, while not reversing the body’s protective mechanism in other parts of the lung.
+The theory behind this delivery is that because inhaled nitric oxide is very short-acting and is deactivated quickly when it contacts blood, delivering it to well-ventilated parts of the lung will allow it to open up the blood vessels where good gas exchange is possible.

 We hypothesize inhaled nitric oxide reduces pulmonary vascular resistance without disturbing ventilation/perfusion of the lungs.
 Previous studies of inhaled nitric oxide in IPF patients have supported the hypothesis.